Child maintenance allowance

 In a separation or divorce, Kela can pay child maintenance allowance if the parent liable for maintenance does not pay it or if the amount of child support is lower than the amount of child maintenance allowance.
 Child maintenance allowance is also payable when there is no parent with maintenance liabilities.
 This is the case if, for example, if you have adopted a child as a single parent or if the child was born out of wedlock and the paternity has not been confirmed.

-In a separation or divorce, eligibility for child maintenance allowance requires that the parents have signed a child support agreement or that they have a court decision regarding child support.
+In a separation or divorce, eligibility for child maintenance allowance requires that the parents have signed a child support agreement confirmed by the municipal social services or that they have a court decision regarding child support.